ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ###### Measurement Keys {#sec-comid-mkey}

 Measurement keys are locally scoped identifiers.
-`Mkey` may be necessary to disambiguate multiple measurements of the same type.
+`mkey` may be necessary to disambiguate multiple measurements of the same type.
 Alternatively, `Mkey` may also be used to  distinguish multiple measured elements in an environment.

 `Mkey` is an extensible identifier.
 The initial types defined are OID, UUID, and uint.